developerasun/myDocumentBox-tool/myJavascript/myReact/readme.md

 import PropTypes from 'prop-types'
 ```

-# State and lifecycle
+# State and Lifecycle
 ## State
 <p>
 State is a very important concept in React.
 State is the state of React component, meaning the component's data(the object in Javascript).
 It is defined by developer and should only include the data related to rendering.
 </p>

 <p>
-When state is defined in a class component, it is fully encapsulated and local.
-No other components are aware of the state.
+When state is defined in a class component, it is <strong>fully encapsulated and local.</strong> No other components are aware of the state.
 </p>

 <details>
     <summary>setState method in React(tab to unfold)</summary>
 React manages the state thus state should only be changed with a setState method, meaning that developer should not change the state directly.

 ```JSX